shams-nahid/My-Daily-AWS-Study/docs/Notes/Cloudfront And Global Accerator/01 Cloudfront.md

   - AWS Firewall
   - Shield Integration
 - If the `Cache Control` header has `max-age` is `0`, all the request will go to the `Origin`
+- With `cloudfront-viewer-country`, we can determine, from which country the request is being made and redirect the traffic to specific url.
+To do so, have to make sure, `viewer-request-events` trigger the function

 ### Cloudfront Origin